 Knowing what your audience is searching for will also help SaaS companies create buyer personas based on the specific interests of their niche audience.

-However, there are also ways in which SEO for SaaS companies can be more difficult, particularly if your company doesn’t have much in the way of website or other content.
+However, there are also ways in which SEO for SaaS companies can be more difficult, particularly if your company doesn’t have much in the way of a website or other content.
 It’s that last part that leads us to our next point.

 Focus on content marketing

-Even in an age where new technologies such as augmented reality, machine learning and Internet of Things are making big headlines, content remains king.
+Even in an age where new technologies such as augmented reality, machine learning and the Internet of Things are making big headlines, content remains king.
 Audiences still crave eye-catching content that raises awareness, offers education and removes pain points during the purchase cycle.